gabegalindo/Talki/README.md

 # Talki

-Talki: it means Talk in English and Bunny in Korea!
+Talki: it means Talk in English and Bunny in Korean!
 Talki is a voice-driven chat application with frontend and backend components.
 The frontend is a Next.js app that provides a conversational UI and media upload endpoints; the backend is a Flask-based service that handles audio processing, text-to-speech and speech-to-text, and image generation.

 This repository contains two main folders: